 Full list and files for all UPR reports submitted to USHRN

-The following list of reports and summaries were sent in by USHRN members and partners.
-These reports and summaries were included in the USHRN Executive Summary.
+The following is a list of reports and summaries sent in by USHRN members and partners and included in the USHRN Executive Summary.
 Download the USHRN Executive Summary submitted to the United Nations here.

 1. University of Miami Human Rights Clinic, WhyHunger, FIAN International, Coalition of Immokalee Workers, Food Bank of Southern Arizona, Detroit Black Community Food Security Network, Northwest Harvest, Syracuse University Nutrition & Food Studies Department, Food for Maine’s Future, Northwest Harvest.
 The Right to Food in the Context of Political Participation, Equality, and Non-Discrimination.
 View full report.